 - Efficiency: Connected Cache Hit/Miss Ratio

-- Bytes from connected cache
+- Bytes from the connected cache

 - Connected Cache Hit/Miss Counts